 linePoints[i].r = v0.r * (1.0 - u) + v1.r * u;

 linePoints[i].g = v0.g * (1.0 - u) + v1.g * u;

 linePoints[i].b = v0.b * (1.0 - u) + v1.b * u;

 linePoints[i].a = v0.a * (1.0 - u) + v1.a * u;

 for (i = 0; i < N; i++)

 glVertex3f (linePoints[i].x, linePoints[i].y, linePoints[i].z);

-More implementation details are available in the full source code of this OpenGL app.
+More implementation details are available in the full source code of this OpenGL app on my GitHub page.
 You can use this app for experimenting with color interpolation and you might even notice how the OpenGL interpolation method is way faster than our simplistic implementation (if you have a machine with a relatively slow processor).
-If you have any issues compiling or running the app, check out this section for details about compiling and running an OpenGL app that uses the GLUT library.
+If you have any issues compiling or running the app, check out this blog post for details about compiling and running an OpenGL app that uses the GLUT library.
 CodeProject